 The Company believes that participation in a long-term incentive program encourages a perspective of ownership by providing an equity stake in the Company.
 The Company also believes that participation in a long-term incentive program should increase with higher levels of responsibility, as individuals in leadership roles have the greatest influence on the Company's strategic direction and results over time.
-The Company grants restricted stock and/or stock option awards annually each year on or about December 1.
+Prior to 2014, the Company granted restricted stock and/or stock option awards annually each year on or about December 1.
+Beginning in 2014, the Company grants restricted stock and/or stock option awards annually each year on or about August 26.
+Typically, the Company grants a combination of stock options and restricted stock awards to non-executive officers, non-officer key employees and directors of the Company, and grants stock options to executive officers and other salaried employees.

-Beginning in 2011, equity awards are granted under the Weyco Group, Inc. 2011 Incentive Plan (the "2011 Incentive Plan").
-On December 1, 2012, stock options were awarded to the Company's named executive officers.
-On the same date, a combination of stock options and shares of restricted stock were awarded to non-executive officers and stock options were awarded to other key employees.
-Under the 2011 Incentive Plan, stock options and restricted stock awards are valued at fair market value based on the Company's closing stock price on the date of grant and vest ratably over four years beginning on the first anniversary of the grant date.
-Stock options granted in 2012 expire six years from the grant date.
+Beginning in 2014, equity awards are granted under the Weyco Group, Inc. 2014 Incentive Plan.
+On August 26, 2014, stock options were awarded to the Company's named executive officers.
+On the same date, a combination of stock options and shares of restricted stock were awarded to non-executive officers and non-officer key employees, and stock options were awarded to other salaried employees.
+Under the 2014 Incentive Plan, the exercise price of stock options and restricted stock awards were valued at fair market value based on the Company's closing stock price on the date of grant and vest ratably over four years beginning on the first anniversary of the grant date.
+Stock options granted in 2014 expire six years from the grant date.